-Use the following as a reference for the connector interfaces on the phyFLEX-i.MX6 RDK that will be used in this Quickstart.
+Use the following as a reference for the connector interfaces on the phyBOARD-Mira i.MX6 that will be used in this Quickstart.

-Booting the Pre-Built Images
+Booting the Pre-built Images

-The section was designed to show you how to boot the phyFLEX-i.MX6 RDK with the pre-built demo images.
+The section was designed to show you how to boot the phyBOARD-Mira i.MX6 with the pre-built demo images.

-- 1. Insert a bootable SD card into the SD0 (X57) slot on the baseboard.
-Since the default boot mode for the imx6-3.14-PL15.1.0 release loads the kernel and root filesystem from SD card, a bootable SD card with barebox.bin, zlmage, zlmage-imx6q-phytec-pbab01.dtb, and core-image-directfb-imx6q-pbab01.tar.bz2 extracted on the SD card is required.
-Instructions for creating an SD card are provided in the Creating a Bootable SD Card section of the Quickstart. - 2.
-If you ordered a PHYTEC Display such as the LCD-018-070-KAP, plug this into the LCD power and data connectors at X65.

-PHYTEC

-- 3. Connect the kit supplied serial cable from a free serial port on your host PC to the DB9 connector X51 on the carrier board.
-This is the UART0 communication channel with the i.MX6 at RS-232 levels. - 4.
-Connect the kit supplied Ethernet cable from the Ethernet connector X28 on the carrier board to your network hub, router, or switch.
-If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity but having the connection will significantly reduce your boot time. - 5.
-Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake. - 6.
-Plug the kit supplied 12 V power adapter into the power connector X12 on the carrier board.
-You will instantly see power LEDs VCC12IN, VCC12, VCC5_X, VCC5, and VCC3V3 on the carrier board as well as D1 on the SOM light up solid green.
+- Insert a bootable SD card into the microSD card slot (SD1) on the under side of the board.
+Configure the boot switch S2 to boot from SD/MMC (Se lecting Boot Modes).
+A bootable SD card with phytec-qt5demo-image-phyboard-mira-imx6-3.sdcard extracted on the SD card is required.
+Instructions for creating an SD card are provided in the Creating a Bootable SD Card section of the Quickstart. - If you ordered the 10" LVDS Display AUO G104SN02-V2 with resistive touch, connect the LCD Backlight cable to X8, the display cable to X9, and the resistive touch cable to X21 (For additional instructions see How to connect the 10" AUO G104SN02-V2 LVDS display to the phyBOARD-Mira i.MX6).
+Alternately, if you ordered the PEB-AV-02, plug this module into the AV connectors X13 and 14. - Connect the serial cable from a free serial port on your host PC to the DB9 connector labeled "UART0" on the eval board PEB-EVAL-01.
+This is the UART2 communication channel with the i.MX6 at RS-232 levels. - 4.
+Connect the Ethernet cable from the Ethernet connector X4 on the carrier board to your network hub, router, or switch.
+If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity. - 5.
+Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake.

+6. Depending on your kit version, plug a 12 V power adapter into the power module PEB-POW-01, or a 5 V power adapter to X2 on the carrier board.
+See the Hardware Requirements listed above as well as the picture below for more details:

+7. On powering on, you will instantly see Power LED D1 light up.
 You will also start to see console output on your terminal window.
 If everything was done correctly the board should boot completely into Linux, arriving at a root@imx6q-pbab01 prompt.
 The default login account is root with an empty password.
-Note that the first time the board is booted it will takes a little while for the SSH server to generate new keys.
+If using the evaluation module PEB-EVAL-01 connected to expansion connector X17, LEDs D1, D2, and D3 will also light up upon booting into Linux.
+Note that the first time the board is booted it takes a little while for the SSH server to generate new keys.
 Subsequent boots should be faster.

-Troubleshooting

-Not seeing any output on the console?

-- Check that you have setup the terminal software correctly per step 5. - · Flash the release images from the PHYTEC FTP by creating a bootable SD/MMC card (Creating a Bootable SD Card), then configure the board to boot from SD/MMC (Selecting Boot Modes).

-When finished with the kit demo, from the Linux command line use the reboot command to restart, or the poweroff command to shutdown the system.
-It is safe to remove power from the kit when reboot: System halted is printed on the console.
+Additional software configuration is required in order to enable the LCD display.
+Please see the section Expansion Board Settings for instructions on how to do so via barebox.
+Once the LCD is enabled, a Qt5 demo will be displayed upon booting into Linux.